Align Probiotic Review: Digestive Support or Waste of Money?

 Does Align Cause Side Effects?

-Align's probiotic supplement doesn't appear to have been studied in any clinical trials, so it's impossible to say for certain whether or not it causes side effects.
-However, we can make an educated guess based on its ingredients.
+Align's probiotic supplement doesn't appear to have been studied in any clinical trials, which makes it challenging to say for certain whether or not it causes side effects.

-Side effects caused by the probiotic strain in Align were not reported in the clinical trial on healthy adults cited in the ingredient review section.
-In the trial on patients with IBS, 4.1% of participants reported side effects.
+In the trial with IBS patients, 4.1% of participants reported side effects.
 These side effects were minor and not life-threatening, including gas and bloating.

 Align's FAQ page states that their supplement is unlikely to cause side effects.